 1. Pops of Yellow

 This MBFWA was filled with bursts of sunshine, and we’re not talking about the weather.
-When in need of a pop of colour this season, the street style set turned to yellow for help.
+When in need of a pop of color this season, the street-style set turned to yellow for help.
 The bright hue accented many stylish outfits with a playful touch, catching everyone’s attention in the process.
-Happy, vibrant, and fun, the colour was an unexpected departure from the neutral and moody tones typically spotted during this time of the year.
-Of course, the bold hue demanded balance and, as such, appeared best when restricted to a single, statement garment.
+Happy, vibrant, and fun, the color was an unexpected departure from the neutral and moody tones typically spotted during this time of the year.
+Of course, the bold hue demanded balance and, as such, appeared best when restricted to a single statement garment.

 2. Bombers with Statement Details

 By investing in a bomber jacket with statement details, you can look just as chic as Sydney’s top street style stars all season long.
 All you need to do is select the perfect one for you.
-To do so, choose between styles with eye-catching details, such as embroidery, patches, studs or contrasting colours.
+To do so, choose between styles with eye-catching details, such as embroidery, patches, studs, or contrasting colors.
 For an excellent on-trend look, you should also keep an eye out for bombers with lace-up details.
-The unexpected element is completely chic and a great alternative to colourful and bold embellishments.
+The unexpected element is completely chic and a great alternative to colorful and bold embellishments.
 Then, once you have found your perfect bomber, rock it all season long.
-You can wear it with anything from jeans and boots to a dress and heels, as long as the colour suits.
+You can wear it with anything from jeans and boots to a dress and heels, as long as the color suits.